 Identity theft is something that no one believes will happen to them, yet millions of Americans are victims of identity theft each year.
 If your identity is stolen, it is important to act quickly, take basic steps to protect yourself, and maximize your chance of getting reimbursed for stolen funds.
-While hiring an attorney is not necessary in every case, a qualified consumer protection attorney familiar with the laws protecting victims of identity theft can be critical in instances where banks, credit card companies, and credit reporting agencies avoid their obligations to victims and fail to do the right thing.
+While hiring an identity theft attorney is not necessary in every case, working with a qualified consumer protection lawyer who is familiar with the laws protecting victims of identity theft can be critical.

 What is Identity Theft?